 "Bring him back with you."

-The stormtrooper whistled, and a dewback mount came lumbering around the corner.
+The stormtrooper whistled, and a dewback mount came lumbering around the corner of the rocky valley.
 The trooper loaded the Tusken's weapons into a side pouch and beckoned Luke over.

 "Come on, boy."